SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

     - fast and optimized for both primary and secondary table keys
     - consistent for large internal tables due to a special hash algorithm

-Expand the following collapsible section to view the code of the example that you can copy and paste into a demo class and run choosing *F9* in ADT.
+Expand the following collapsible section for example code.
+To try it out, create a demo class named `zcl_some_class` and paste the code into it.
+After activation, choose *F9* in ADT to execute the class.
 Note that, when running the class, it may take a while to complete and display output in the console.

 <details>
-  <summary>Expand to view the code</summary>
+  <summary>🟢 Click to expand for example code</summary>
   <!-- -->

 ```abap